toji/webgpu-gltf-case-study/index.md

 }
 ```

-Also, previously we would store the pipeline to be used for each primitve in that same structure.
-But now we should start saving a list of primitives with every pipeline, like so:
+Also, we were previously storing the pipeline to be used for each primitve.
+Instead, we should start saving a list of primitives to be rendered for every pipeline, like so:

 ```js
 function getPipelineForPrimitive(args) {